 Railings are designed to keep people safe.

-When a property management company and landlord did not replace old, worn and rotted railings on the porches of an apartment complex in DC, and did not inspect the railings or take any corrective action, what happened to J.T., a guest at the the apartment, could have happened to anyone.
+Can you guess what happened when a property management company and landlord did not replace old, worn and rotted railing on the porches of an apartment complex in DC, and did not inspect the railings or take any corrective action?
+What happened to J.T., a guest at the the apartment, could have happened to anyone.

-A neighbor ran in to shut off the stove.
-Others helped her up.
+A neighbor ran in to shut off the stove and others helped her up.
 Even with a massive rotator cuff tear in the shoulder she landed on and in extreme pain, she waited with the baby until her daughter got home from work.

 After surgery and therapy, she still has problems with the shoulder - because a property management company didn't make a simple repair to a problem they should have known about and corrected.
 Is there anything more basic to safety than a railing to prevent people from falling?